• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Mushroom Tapenade is an easy vegan appetizer recipe!
-It's made with grilled mushrooms, Kalamata olives, and perfect on crostini.
+This Mushroom Tapenade is a flavorful vegan appetizer!
+It's made with grilled mushrooms, Kalamata olives, garlic, and perfect on crostini.

 Jump to: